Real Estate Development Only Works If the Rules Let It

 In that sense, the rules are not just obstacles.
 They are filters.

-- Entitlements are part of the project, not an afterthought that happens in the background.
+- Entitlements are part of the project, not background paperwork.
+Approval risk is part of the cost.

-- Time is a real development cost that changes the math while you wait.
+- Time is a real development cost.
+Every additional month of entitlement review changes the math underneath.